View Susan Massie's Obituary on https://www.thespec.com/ and share memories

 |

 It is with great sadness that we announce the passing of Susan Patricia Massie on Wedenesday, February 5, 2020.
 Predeceased by her loving husband Leo of 46 years.
 Loving daughter of Elizabeth and Edward (predeceased) Jenkins.
 Loving mother of five sons Leo (Cathy), Chris (Erin), Graham (Marie), Michael and Mark (Brandy).
 Loving grandmother of Andrew, Jordan, Austin and Sierra.
 Loving Sister of David (Sandy), June, Tom (Toby) and Ann-Marie.
 Susan will be missed by many family and friends.
-Visitation will be held at P.X.
+Visitation was held at P.X.
 DERMODY FUNERAL HOME (1919 King St E, Hamilton) on Monday, February 10 from 9:30 a.m. - 11 a.m.
-A Chapel Service will take place in the Funeral Home Chapel at 11 a.m.
 An interment will follow at Holy Sepulchre Cemetery.
-On-line condolences can be made on www.dermodys.com
+Online condolences can be made on www.dermodys.com